 - What are the median LSAT scores and UGPA's of enrolled students?
 The median LSAT score for Fall 2023 was 155 and the median undergraduate grade point average was 3.39.
 For more specific LSAT and UGPA information, please review our profile information.
 This information is current as of July 2, 2023.

 - What is the geographic makeup of the student body?
-Fall 2018 entering class is one of the most geographically diverse class to enroll at the University of Memphis.
-While the majority of students are from Tennessee residents, there are fourteen other states represented from New Jersey to California.
+Fall 2023 entering class is one a geographically diverse class at the University of Memphis.
+While the majority of students are from Tennessee residents,12% are non-residents

 - When is the application deadline?
 The priority application deadline for first-year applicant is April 1st.